Contact types: 'Person' and 'Organizations'

 How contact types helps to keep your contacts organized

-You can create two types of contacts within Prezly: 'People' and 'Organizations'.
+You can create two types of contacts within Prezly: 'Person' and 'Organizations'.

 This creates the distinction between people and entities, such as companies, publishing houses, news outlets and more – and this allows you to link these two types of contacts together.

-Both People and Organizations can store the most important contact information like email addresses, postal addresses, tags, and notes among others.
+Both Person and Organizations can store the most important contact information like email addresses, postal addresses, tags, and notes among others.
 However, there are two crucial differences between the types:

-- People contacts have separate fields for First Name and Last Name, while Organization contacts have just one field for Company Name
+- Person contacts have separate fields for First Name and Last Name, while Organization contacts have just one field for Company Name

-- People contacts can be linked to one or more Organization contacts.
-This means that viewing an Organization will show you all the People in your Contacts database who are linked to that organization, allowing you to see everyone working at a certain media outlet, for example, and to easily keep track of journalists that write for multiple publications.
+- Person contacts can be linked to one or more Organization contacts.
+This means that viewing an Organization will show you all the Person in your Contacts database who are linked to that organization, allowing you to see everyone working at a certain media outlet, for example, and to easily keep track of journalists that write for multiple publications.

-When you import a list of People into Prezly and if any of those contacts have an affiliation to an organization that is not in your Prezly database yet, a new Organization will be automatically generated for that entry.
+When you import a list of Person contacts into Prezly and if any of those contacts have an affiliation to an organization that is not in your Prezly database yet, a new Organization will be automatically generated for that entry.